A Woman in Berlin: Characters

-The Major is introduced to the narrator by the pale blond lieutenant with the lame leg.
-The Major is very pleasant and courteous to the narrator and the widow and Herr Pauli.
-While he wanted a sexual relationship with the narrator, he made it a point for her to know that if his presence did not please her he would leave immediately.
-He shares plenty of his life to the narrator and has a consensual sexual relationship with her for the last days before the Russians left.
-He supplies the narrator, the Widow, and Herr Pauli with plenty of supplies.
+The Major is introduced to the Narrator by the pale blond lieutenant with the lame leg.
+The Major is very pleasant and courteous to the narrator and the Widow and Herr Pauli.
+While he wanted a sexual relationship with the Narrator, he made it a point for her to know that if his presence did not please her he would leave immediately.
+He shares plenty details of his life to the Narrator and has a consensual sexual relationship with her for the last days before the Soviets left.
+He provides the narrator, the Widow, and Herr Pauli with plenty of supplies.